 - Pulling a specific entry by searching

-When a program makes a request to search for a user password details, the client checks the local /etc/passwd file and sees if the user doesn’t exist there; the client then makes a request to the NIS server to look for a corresponding entry in the /etc/passwd table.
+When a program makes a request to search for a user password details, the client checks the /etc/passwd file to check if the user doesn’t exist there; the client then asks the NIS server to search for it in the /etc/passwd table from the NIS server.

-The following list is the list of daemons that are associated with NIS server:
+The following list is the list of services and tools that are used by NIS server:

 ypbind: This is client-side of NIS.

-ypxfrd: This daemon is used for propagating and transferring the NIS databases to slave servers.
+ypxfrd: This service is used for sending the NIS databases from master MIS servers to slave servers.

 Linux NIS Servers